how to train your hair to go back 2

 So be patient and don’t be easily disappointed if yours isn’t as quick as your friend’s.

-Here’s what you need to know about hair growth patterns
+What you need to know about hair growth patterns

 Hair growth patterns simply mean how your hair grows out naturally from the hair follicles underneath your scalp.